 What is autism?

-It is not a mental health condition.
-It is not a learning disability.
-Although these can, and frequently do, occur alongside.
+Autism is not a mental health condition or learning disability, although these can occur alongside.
 Autism is a type of neurodivergence, meaning:

 -